vyca2017/content/content/reference/simple-api/overview.md

   - thaeghi8ro
 ---

-# Simple API
+# API

-The Simple API is meant for GraphQL clients like Apollo or Lokka.
+The **Simple API** is meant for GraphQL clients like Apollo or Lokka.
 If you are using Relay as your GraphQL client, check the [Relay API](!alias-aizoong9ah) instead.

 ## Differences to the Relay API